How to respond when members of the reserve forces are called out for military service

 - Where an employee is mobilised, take into account your right to apply to the Ministry of Defence for financial assistance to cover certain costs associated with the employee's absence from work.

-- Take into account that there is no requirement for you to pay an employee during his or her absence on military service.
+- Take into account that there is no requirement for you to pay an employee during their absence on military service.

-- Be aware that, after his or her period of military service, a member of the reserve forces has the right to be reinstated in his or her former job within six months of demobilisation.
+- Be aware that, after the period of military service, a member of the reserve forces has the right to be reinstated in their former job within six months of demobilisation.

 - Ensure that, once reinstated, the employee is employed for the appropriate minimum period.